🐕🦺 How Do I Get My Dog to Stop Pulling on Lead?

 If your dog is panting, lunging, or constantly straining on the end of the lead, or alternatively if you have to drag them along, they’re likely over-aroused or overly anxious.

-4. Keep sessions short.
-A calm walk along one street is worth more than a chaotic walk along ten streets.
+4️⃣ Keep sessions short.
+A calm five-minute walk is far more valuable than a stressful half hour.

-I always recommend a well-fitted dual-clip harness used with a double-ended lead, which gives you gentle steering without applying pressure on your dog’s neck.
+For most dogs, a well-fitted dual-clip harness and double-ended lead are ideal.
+They give you gentle steering control without pressure on the neck.

 Owner with dog walking on a loose leash attached to a double clip harness